ropensci/roweb3/content/blog/2023-09-05-how-to-translate-a-hugo-blog-post-with-babeldown/index.md

 #### In words

-- Save your original blog post under the target blog post name and commit it.
+- Save your original blog post under the target blog post name and commit it, then push.
 - Create a new branch.
 - Run `babeldown::deepl_translate_hugo()` with `force = TRUE`.
 - Commit the result and open a PR.
 The diff for the target blog post will be the diff between the source and target language!
 If you have the good habit to start a new line after each sentence / sentence part, it's even better.